ruedli/OctoPlugout/README.md

 ![The critical configuration](https://github.com/ruedli/OctoPlugout/blob/master/images/config.jpg)

 **New in version 4.0** is the "configuration portal".
-If you press the button of your sonoff more then 5 seconds, the LED will start "fast blinking" and when you release it, the wifi credentials will be erased and you need to re-configure them.
-Here you can also configure all other parameters.
-Proceed as follws:
+If you press the button of your sonoff more then 5 seconds, the LED will start "fast blinking" and when you release it, a configuration website will be available at http://octoplugout Here you can also configure all other parameters, or change your wifi.
+Proceed as follows:
 - Press and hold the button at least 5 seconds (or more) until the LED starts blinking.
-- Connect your phone of PC to a wifi network called "SetupOctoPlugout" (do this within one minute)
+- Browse http://octoplugout (do this within one minute) or browse to the IP address that octoplugout received in your wifi network.
-- Next browse to 192.168.4.1
-Here you see the below page, which allows you to select an available WiFi and enter an access password.
-Remeber: the existing one will alsway be erased, so you need to reconfigure it after you pressed the button > 5 seconds!
+- Here you see a menu like below, with a page for Wifi setup and another page (setup) for all parameters.
+- After you redefine parameters, the ESP will reboot.

+* Hidden in the "info" page is an upgrade button.
+This button allows you to select a "bin" file, which then can be uploaded "over the air".
+Future releases might be provided as "bin" file (mail me if you need one).
+These then can be uploaded without requiring any tools (when 4.4 or newer is installed, or a sketch supporting OTA).

+Parameters define through the menu:

 <img src="https://user-images.githubusercontent.com/5008440/133644736-1f268113-ec5d-4009-ade6-1c7d3070684f.png" alt="drawing" width="200"/>